 - MCMi Lectures: MCMi supports lectures that cover a range of topics including guidance development, the policies, procedures, and framework for assessing applications for review, and other timely MCM topics.
 Lectures include:

-- Additional MCM Education Opportunities: FDA encourages staff to further their MCM education through specialized training, and by offering continuing education credits.
+- Additional MCM Education Opportunities: FDA encourages staff to further their MCM education through specialized training, and by offering continuing education credits, where possible.

-- MCMi Regulatory Science Symposium: MCMi has sponsored Regulatory Science Symposia to exchange ideas on MCM development and explore the latest research.
+- MCMi Regulatory Science Symposium: MCMi has sponsored regulatory science symposia to exchange ideas on MCM development and explore the latest research.
+Webcast recordings are available.

 - Advancing skills of FDA staff: FDA recruits and fosters top talent by providing innovative skill development programs to prepare staff to successfully address the regulatory challenges presented by new areas of science and medicine.